monicaleep/TetrisClone/readme.md

 - [ ] DRY up the code
 - [ ] add zen mode - only squares given
 - [ ] increase speed of gravity over time
+- [ ] add reset button
+- [ ] add 1 point to score for every time piece moves down
+- [ ] display next piece on LHS
+- [ ] more points for multiple rows cleared
+- [ ] timer at the bottom